Vehicle insurance: Odometer-based systems

 Cents Per Mile Now (1986) advocates classified odometer-mile rates, a type of usage-based insurance.
 After the company's risk factors have been applied, and the customer has accepted the per-mile rate offered, then customers buy prepaid miles of insurance protection as needed, like buying gallons of gasoline (litres of petrol).
 Insurance automatically ends when the odometer limit (recorded on the car's insurance ID card) is reached, unless more distance is bought.
 Customers keep track of miles on their own odometer to know when to buy more.
-The company does no after-the-fact billing of the customer, and the customer doesn't have to estimate a "future annual mileage" figure for the company to obtain a discount.
+The company does no after-the-fact billing of the customer, and the customer does not have to estimate a "future annual mileage" figure for the company to obtain a discount.
 In the event of a traffic stop, an officer could easily verify that the insurance is current, by comparing the figure on the insurance card to that on the odometer.

 Critics point out the possibility of cheating the system by odometer tampering.
 Although the newer electronic odometers are difficult to roll back, they can still be defeated by disconnecting the odometer wires and reconnecting them later.
 However, as the Cents Per Mile Now website points out:

 As a practical matter, resetting odometers requires equipment plus expertise that makes stealing insurance risky and uneconomical.
 For example, to steal 20000 mi of continuous protection while paying for only the 2000 in the 35000 to 37000 range on the odometer, the resetting would have to be done at least nine times, to keep the odometer reading within the narrow 2000 mi covered range.
 There are also powerful legal deterrents to this way of stealing insurance protection.
 Odometers have always served as the measuring device for resale value, rental and leasing charges, warranty limits, mechanical breakdown insurance, and cents-per-mile tax deductions or reimbursements for business or government travel.
 Odometer tampering, detected during claim processing, voids the insurance and, under decades-old state and federal law, is punishable by heavy fines and jail.

 Under the cents-per-mile system, rewards for driving less are delivered automatically, without the need for administratively cumbersome and costly GPS technology.
 Uniform per-mile exposure measurement for the first time provides the basis for statistically valid rate classes.
 Insurer premium income automatically keeps pace with increases or decreases in driving activity, cutting back on resulting insurer demand for rate increases and preventing today's windfalls to insurers, when decreased driving activity lowers costs but not premiums.